-In line with current legislation, an oral declaration does not need an Entry Summary Declaration for movements from GB to NI (see point 7.4 on GOV.UK); however, you need to perform these mandatory steps:
+In line with current legislation, an oral declaration does not need an Entry Summary Declaration for movements from GB to NI (see point 7.4 on The Customs (Safety and Security Procedures) Regulations 2022 on GOV.UK).
+However, you need to perform these mandatory steps:

-- Identify the 'goods to declare' channel/red phone at the entry port/airport and verbally tell the customs officer: - What the goods are (quantities, characteristics) - What is the purpose of the goods (trade or business use) - Who is making the declaration (the trader or the trader's representative) - 2.
-Pay in cash any duty due if the customs officer informs it is applicable (oral declarations are not suitable for importers who wish to use postponed accounting for import VAT or who use a duty deferment account)
+- 1. Identify the 'goods to declare' channel/red phone at the entry port/airport and verbally tell the customs officer: - What the goods are (such as quantities, characteristics) - What is the purpose of the goods (for example, trade or business use) - Who is making the declaration (for example, you or your representative)

+2. Pay in cash any duty due if the customs officer informs that it is applicable (oral declarations are not suitable for importers who wish to use postponed accounting for import VAT or who use a duty deferment account)

 Note: If your goods are not eligible for an oral declaration, or there are no facilities available for an oral declaration at the point of entry, then you need to make a full declaration for the commercial goods you are carrying in your baggage.
 You can use the Trader Support Service to submit the full declaration of these goods.
-You can follow the instructions highlighted in the Full declaration section of this guide.
+You can follow the instructions highlighted in the Full declaration or Internal Market Movement Information (IMMI) section of this guide.

-3.2 Full declaration
+3.2 Full declaration or Internal Market Movement Information (IMMI)

-If the goods do not meet the criteria mentioned in the Oral declaration section of this guide, you need to declare the 'Merchandise in Baggage' goods moving from GB to NI or Rest of the World (Excluding EU) to NI through TSS.
+If the goods do not meet the criteria mentioned in the Oral declaration section of this guide, you need to provide information associated to the 'Merchandise in Baggage' goods moving from GB to NI or Rest of the World (Excluding European Union (EU)) to NI through TSS.

-Ensure you are registered as a user in the Trader Support Service (TSS).
+Ensure you are registered as a user in TSS.
 You can follow the guidance in the Registration: Step-by-step guide using TSS on NICTA.

-Once you have registered on TSS, you can proceed to complete a Full Frontier Declaration for the commercial goods you are carrying in your baggage.
-The Full Frontier Declaration: Step-by-step guide can help you to submit your declaration correctly.
+Once you have registered on TSS, you can proceed to complete a Full Frontier Declaration or Internal Market Movement Information (IMMI) if your goods are eligible to benefit from the simplified processes for Internal Market Movements (SPIMM) for the commercial goods you are carrying in your baggage.